 NECS software to other wholesale food distributors.

-NECS customers range in size from smaller distributors with sales revenues of a few million per year, up to distributors with sales approaching $200 million per year.
-The average size NECS customer has sales of $25 million/year, and requires about 20 workstations.
+NECS customers range in size from smaller distributors with sales revenues of a few million per year, up to distributors with sales exceeding $500 million per year.
+The average size NECS customer has sales of $25-50 million/year, and requires 20-30 workstations.

 Chris Anatra is pictured here in 1988 in the warehouse of his first customer, located in North Haven, CT.
 This distributor specialized in supplying pizzeria’s throughout Connecticut, and it is where Chris first learned the food distributing business.